• Skip to primary navigation

 While Tandoori masala is commonly used for Indian barbeques or tandoor-cooked meats, Garam masala finds application in curries, stews and soups.

-It’s important to note that these spices should be added sparingly to enhance the flavors rather than overwhelm them.
+These spices should be added sparingly to improve the flavors rather than overwhelm them.

 Spice Level and Heat

-The flavor profile of Tandoori Masala and Garam Masala depends on their spice level and heat.
+The flavor of Tandoori Masala and Garam Masala depends on their spice level and heat - compare how blends vary in kick with a Mixed Spice vs Allspice comparison that highlights differing heat profiles.

 Tandoori Masala comprises spices like cumin, coriander, turmeric, ginger and garlic along with an intense heat from red chili powder or Kashmiri chili.